ElliotConnell/tictactoe-ruby/README.md

 - when a player has 3 of their tokens in a row they are declared the winner
 - if the board is full and there is no winner, the game is declared a draw

+### Validation after each move

+- is the grid position valid
+- is the square position already taken
+- is there a winner
+- are all squares occupied